 Just one year later, Harriet's husband died of tuberculosis

 Tuberculosis is a bacterial infection that can be transmitted through the air and often settles in the lungs and destroys lung tissue.
 During the 1800s, tuberculosis killed more people in the United States than any other cause of death.
 It was a major killer in cities.
 Because many people in the cities at this time were poor immigrants living in dirty and crowded conditions, tuberculosis became associated with immigration, poverty, city overcrowding, and poor living conditions.
 In the 1940s an antibiotic was discovered that could successfully treat tuberculosis.
 Although no longer a major killer in the United States, tuberculosis remains a chief cause of death today in many impoverished nations across the world.

 .
 Though Dred did not live to enjoy his freedom for long, Harriet worked as a “free Negro” laundress in St. Louis for many years.
 Her name is listed in St. Louis directories from 1859 to 1876.
 She is also listed in the 1860 census as living in her own home and in the 1870 census as a live-in domestic.
 Harriet Scott, a free woman, died of “general disability” at age sixty-one on June 17, 1876.
 She was buried in Greenwood Cemetery, a burial ground in St. Louis for black Americans.

 Harriet Robinson Scott

-Harriet Robinson Scott could not have known that her legal fight for freedom, first started when she was about thirty in 1846, would eventually contribute to civil war and the end of slavery in America.
+Harriet Robinson Scott could not have known that her legal fight for freedom, first started when she was about thirty in 1846, would eventually contribute to [an error occurred while processing this directive] and the end of slavery in America.
 Her decision to file a suit for freedom and to stay with it until its final conclusion were acts of high courage and determination.
 These traits would give strength to the long and difficult struggle for civil rights that Harriet Robinson Scott's descendants would endure for the next hundred years.

 References and Resources